chdahlqvist/RSMmap/README.md

 These likelihoods cubes are then used by the *probmap_esti* function to provide the final probability map based on the RSM framework.

-A jupyter notebook tutorial as well as a dataset of Beta Pictoris B is provided in the folder example to test the PyRSM class.
-A list of parameters for the PyRSM class and for the four functions are given below:
+A jupyter notebook tutorial as well as a test dataset of Beta Pictoris B is provided [here](https://github.com/chdahlqvist/RSMmap/Example).
+A list of parameters for the PyRSM class and for its four functions are given below:

-##PyRSM class
+## PyRSM class

 * fwhm: int
     Full width at half maximum for the instrument PSF